 Watch Your Diet for a Healthy Gut

-Stay away from foods or limit ones that irritate your digestive problems.
-Some people have problems with gassy foods like beans and soda or fatty items like fried foods and cheese.
-For others, acidic foods like citrus, coffee, tea, and tomatoes can spell trouble.
+Stay away from or limit foods that bother you.
+Some people have problems with gassy foods like beans and soda, or fatty items like fried foods and cheese.
+For others, acidic foods such as citrus, coffee, tea, and tomatoes can spell trouble.

 Drink Less Alcohol to Ease Stomach Problems

-Don't Gulp to Stop Burping and Gas
+Slow Down to Stop Burping and Gas

-Keep air out of your stomach by not swallowing it in the first place.
-Take your time and eat slowly, being careful not to gulp your food or drinks.
-Chew each bite thoroughly.
-Avoid gum and hard candy if they cause you to swallow air.
+You want to keep air out of your stomach So slow your pace.
+Don’t gulp your food or drinks.
+Chew each bite and enjoy it!
+Avoid gum and hard candy if they make you swallow air.

-Maybe Dairy Is a Problem
+If Dairy Is a Problem

 When Should You See Your Doctor?